DavidTropiansky/Subway-Split-Flap-Solari-v1.5/README.md

 ## Demo

 I have set up a temporary demo of this application [here](https://splitflap.glitch.me/).
 As each users screen size may be different, you can zoom in/out in the browser to fit your screen.
 There are enough rows loaded to run this vertically as well.
+You may experience lagging on some older mobile devices.
+If you experience lagging with your own project, you can adjust the 'stagger' time in index.html, or editing the refresh speed of other elements.